 How do you qualify for a mortgage?

-You must apply for a mortgage.
+Before we talk about qualifying for one, let’s start with what is a mortgage?
+A mortgage is basically a loan you take out to pay for your home.
+You have to apply for a mortgage.
 These are some of the factors that will be taken into consideration and will dictate if you get approved and the mortgage amount you qualify for:

 - Credit history